Sheraa, Ministry of Culture and Youth MoU to boost UAE’s cultural and creative economy

 In the presence of Bodour Al Qasimi, Chairperson of the Sharjah Entrepreneurship Centre (Sheraa) H.E.
-Noura bint Mohammed Al Kaabi, Minister of Culture and Youth, the MoU was signed by Najla Al Midfa, CEO of Sheraa and XXXX at the second World Conference on Creative Economy 2021 held at Expo 2020 Dubai.
+Noura bint Mohammed Al Kaabi, Minister of Culture and Youth, the MoU was signed by Najla Al Midfa, CEO of Sheraa and H.E.
+Mubarak Al Nakhi, Undersecretary of the Ministry of Culture and Youth, at the second World Conference on Creative Economy 2021 held at Expo 2020 Dubai.

 Bodour Al Qasimi, Chairperson of Sheraa, said: “Investing in creative ecosystems and entrepreneurs is vital to build dynamic, adaptive economies.
 We are on the brink of a technological revolution, and creative entrepreneurs are transforming almost every industry worldwide.
 The emirate of Sharjah is committed to developing a climate where sustainable entrepreneurship is encouraged.
 We have built an economic environment where growth is enabled in globally competitive and high-potential sectors and we believe that in signing this MoU with the Ministry of Culture and Youth, Sheraa further underscores this commitment.”